Lanlanthecoder/HTML/README.md

 # HTML
-Its time to build new filws and do the home work building new files
+Its time to build new files and do the home work building new files